 There are three types:

 Free charging points make up about 20% of all EV charging stations in the UK.
 That percentage goes way higher in Scotland, where around 60% are free to use.
-(You just have to pay a £20 annual fee to the operators, Chargeplace Scotland, though.)
+(You just have to pay a £20 annual fee to the operators, Chargeplace Scotland.)

 Most free charging stations are paid for by local councils who are keen to fight climate change, businesses trying to make a visit more attractive for their customers, and some energy companies.

 Some areas have a lot more free EV charging points than others.
-Scotland has just under 1,500, for example.
+At the time of writing in April 2022, Scotland has just under 1,500, for example.
 The South East of England has just under 700, and Yorkshire & the Humber has about 500.

 Here’s a quick breakdown of where you might find free EV charging points:

 Tesco has 600 free EV charging points spread over 300 locations.
 Its fast 7/22kW chargers are free to use, but you’ll have to pay to use its rapid chargers.
 Still, every little helps!

 Sainsbury’s, Aldi, and Lidl also have free EV charging points.

 You won’t find free EV charging at all big-name supermarkets though.
 Morrissons, Asda, and Waitrose only offer pay-as-you-go EV charging (as of spring 2022).

 Lots of attractions like museums, theme parks, garden centres, zoos, and National Trust properties have free EV charging points.